-A couple of weeks ago my boyfriend had to do a visa run, so we decided to spend a weekend in Muscat, the capital city of Oman.
+My boyfriend had to do a visa run this month, so we decided to spend a weekend in Muscat, the capital city of Oman.

 Muscat is just an hour’s flight from Dubai, but feels half the world away.
 It was like stopping and taking a deep breath.
 Everything moves slower, the air feels cooler, the colours softer – the Sultan of Oman has ordered all buildings must be painted white, cream or beige.
 Another law prevents high-rise buildings; instead the rocky Al Hajar mountains form a protective backdrop to the city.

 Omanis are known for being warm and welcoming.
 One taxi driver took the time to write us a list of attractions we might like to visit.
-Another driver gave us his number and told us to WhatsApp him if we had any questions or needed any recommendations.
+Another gave us his number and told us to WhatsApp him if we had any questions or needed any recommendations during our stay.

 Oh, and Omani men wear the most fabulous hats.
 Just saying.

 We went with Flydubai, the budget little brother of Emirates.
 We booked two weeks ahead and flights were fairly reasonable at AED750 return each.

 New Zealand passport holders don’t need a visa to enter Oman (winning!).
 If you’re not a Kiwi, you’ll probably have to purchase a short-stay visa, which can be done in advance via the E-visa website.
 A visa will set you back OMR20.